-During ISO, you’ll meet UAC staff and other international students, learn about practical resources and aspects of Korean culture, and more.
+During the International Student Orientation (ISO), you’ll meet UAC staff and other international students, learn about practical resources and aspects of Korean culture, and more.

 Before classes start, our International Student Diplomats will take you on a tour of campus and the local neighborhood.